Creative Inspirations

 "Spotlight" Poet Interview:

-Does the month January have any significant meaning for you?
+Does the month of March have any significant meaning for you?

 What does a typical day look like for you?